xRaubey/Roomba/README.md

 # How to Run the Interactive Domain Program?
 Open terminal.
-Run python file “roomba_heuristic_code.py” in the project folder.
+Run the python file “roomba_heuristic_code.py” in the project folder.
 Select wall pattern for the domain (from 0 to 4).
 Select the size of matrix for the domain (from 3*3 to 15*15).
 Select the number of dirty squares (from 0 to 5).